alanhamlett/codepath-ios-ex1/README.md

 The following **required** functionality is complete:

-* [X] User can view a list of movies currently playing in theaters from The Movie Database.
+* [X] User can view a list of movies currently playing in theaters from [The Movie Database][tmdb].
 Poster images must be loaded asynchronously.
 * [X] User can view movie details by tapping on a cell.
 * [X] User sees loading state while waiting for movies API.
 You can use one of the 3rd party libraries listed on CocoaControls.
 * [ ] User sees an error message when there's a networking error.
 You may not use UIAlertController or a 3rd party library to display the error.
-See this screenshot for what the error message should look like.
+See [this screenshot][error msg] for what the error message should look like.
 * [X] User can pull to refresh the movie list.
 * [X] Add a tab bar for Now Playing or Top Rated movies.